GoedertDalmolin/pomodoro/README.md

 </h1>

 ---
-## 🧪 Tecnologias
+## 🧪 Technologies
-Este projeto foi desenvolvido usando as seguintes tecnologias:
+This project was developed using the following technologies:

 - [Flutter 3.16.8](https://docs.flutter.dev/)
 - [Dart 3.2.4](https://dart.dev/)